kartikey-vyas/GI-timeseries-classification/project-logs/kartikey.md

 - distinct dists for each y = important
 - overlapping dists = insignificant
 try a random forest on X_min and X_eff

+read the link for NeSI access (Mahuika cluster) formulate python scripts that can do small parts of the feature extraction (ie can run it for a specific window ID)